shakes76/PatternAnalysis-2024/recognition/GFNet-47438886/README.md

 This repository contains the following files:
 - `modules.py`: This file contains the source code for the GFNet model.
 It is largely based on the code written by Rao., et al. [[2]](https://github.com/raoyongming/GFNet/blob/master/gfnet.py)
 - `dataset.py`: This file contains the data loader for the ADNI dataset.
 It also performs pre-processing on the dataset, detailed [here](#pre-processing).
 - `train.py`: This file contains the code used to train, validate and test the GFNet model.
-The best model is also saved to be used in inference in desired.
+The best model is also saved to be used in inference if desired.
 Relevant plots are also generated here.
 - `predict.py`: This file contains the code used to run inference on the trained model on unseen test data.
 - `utils.py`: This file contains utility functions useful across the multiple files.
 Specifically, functions to get the current device and also dataset root.